-This historic school is being renovated into market-rate rental housing, specifically 1- and 2- bedroom “loft-style” residences.
-The parking and grounds are also being revamped.
-The historic features will be preserved and highlighted as this project utilizes federal and state historic rehabilitation tax credits, so the redevelopment design is overseen by both the Virginia Department of Historic Resources and the federal National Park Service.
+This historic school was being renovated into market-rate rental housing, specifically 1- and 2- bedroom “loft-style” residences.
+The parking and grounds were also being revamped.
+The historic features were preserved and highlighted as this project utilized federal and state historic rehabilitation tax credits, so the redevelopment design was overseen by both the Virginia Department of Historic Resources and the federal National Park Service.

 - FALL 2009 | Town Manager reaches out to Developer about school

 - JANUARY 23, 2015 | Developer visits site

 - FEBRUARY 16, 2015 | Developer submits proposal to County

 - AUGUST 24, 2015 | Town obtains approval for a boundary increase for the Mountain Road Historic District

 - MARCH 7, 2016 | County approves purchase contract

 - APRIL 5, 2016 | Town approves subdivision

 - MAY 2, 2016 | County approves abandonment of State Route 9188

 - MAY 10, 2016 | Town approves Special Use Permit